-There are two Study Guides in this Course 5P-A, and there is a quiz for each Study Guide.
+There are two Study

+Guides in this

+sponsored course,

+and one quiz for

+each Study Guide.

-This document contains Study Guide 1 and Study Guide 2 of Course 5P-A. Begin reading Study Guide 1 on the following page.
+This document contains Study Guide 2 of Course 5P-A. [There is also some supplemental resource information after page 85 upon which you will NOT be tested].
+Begin reading Study Guide 2 on PAGE 57.
+You can click the page number in the index.